adriangb/asyncpg-trek/README.md

 ```

 You could make this an entrypoint in a docker image, an admin endpoint in your API or a helper function in your tests (or all of the above).
+How you run your migrations depends on the complexity of your system.
+For example, for simple systems it may be easy to run migrations on app startup based on a hardcoded revision.
+For more complex systems you may want to run migrations manually or via an admin API.